-Donald Trump Supporters Turn On The US President Following Air Strikes On Syria: ‘Where Will It End?’
+Donald Trump Supporters Turn On The U.S. President Following Air Strikes On Syria: ‘Where Will It End?’

 — Nigel Farage (@Nigel_Farage) April 7, 2017

-Ukip leader Paul Nutall joined the fray in criticizing the attack on Syria.
+UKIP leader Paul Nutall joined the fray in criticizing the attack on Syria.

 “The U.S. bombing of Syria last night was rash, trigger happy, nonsensical and will achieve nothing.
 I hoped for better,” he said.